sobjornstad/esc/README.md

 ======

 There are three documentation files located in the `docs/` folder:
 * **beginners.md** – this contains information about understanding the stack and Reverse Polish Notation.
 If you have used another RPN calculator before, you can skip this, but users new to RPN should read this first.
 * **manual.md** – this contains the user documentation for the program.
 You should read this next, or first if you skipped the first file.
-* **extending.md** – this contains the “developer documentation”, although every user of this calculator can easily be a “developer” if they so desire.
-In here you will learn how to add new functions and change the menus of your esc calculator using simple Python code.
+* **extending.md** – this contains a beginner’s introduction to Python (as useful for coding esc functions) and esc’s extension features.
+In here you will learn how to add new operations and change the menus of your esc calculator.
+* **devel.md** – this contains a programmer’s reference to the extension features.
+If you’re comfortable with Python and programming terminology, you may want to start here rather than `extending.md` for a reference of the relevant functions.